Subgraph Implementation & Entity Resolution: Architectural Patterns & Distributed Workflows

 How does the router handle entity resolution across multiple subgraphs?

-What are the performance implications of using @requires on nested fields?
+What are the performance implications of @requires on nested fields?

 Can different subgraphs define conflicting @key directives for the same entity?

-How do you handle partial entity failures without breaking the entire query?
+How do I handle partial entity failures without breaking the entire query?

-Federation supports partial response semantics.
-If a subgraph fails to resolve an entity, the router returns null for that specific field or entity while preserving successfully resolved data.
-Implementing proper error handling, circuit breakers, and fallback resolvers ensures graceful degradation rather than full query failure.
+Federation supports partial responses.
+When a subgraph fails to resolve an entity, the router returns null for that branch while preserving successfully resolved data — provided the field is nullable.
+Model cross-service dependencies as nullable fields, add circuit breakers around external calls, and use fallback resolvers for graceful degradation rather than full-operation failure.